Planning to visit some medieval walled cities in Spain? Have limited time? These 15 cities and towns can be visited on day trips from major cities.

 - Main Square – the heart of the old town with colourful rustic houses

-- Church of the Assumption – 15th-century church that is still active today
+- Church of the Assumption – a 15th-century church that is still active today

 Perched high on a 64-meter-high rocky promontory, seemingly surrounded by the Mediterranean Sea, the walled city of Peniscola is more of a fishing village than a city.
 A village with stunning medieval architecture that is.